What personal information do we collect and hold?

 Can we use your information for marketing our products and services?

-We may use or disclose your personal information to let you know about products and services that we believe may be of interest to you, including products and services from our related companies or from those we distribute products on their behalf, including MLC Limited.
+We may use or disclose your personal information to let you know about products and services that we believe may be of interest to you, including products and services from our related companies or from those we distribute products on their behalf.
 We will not do this if you tell us not to.

 Such marketing activities may be via email, telephone, SMS, iM, mail, or any other electronic means, including targeted advertising through FlyFreely or other websites.